You are here

 Early Childhood Studies B.A.Sc.

-As of September 14, 2020, students may no longer be admitted to the UECH major program due to program restructuring.
+As of September 14, 2020, students may no longer be admitted to the Early Childhood Studies major due to program restructuring.

 Minnesota has an early childhood workforce crisis.
 Minnesota needs high-quality early childhood providers to support children, and work with parents in our state.
 The economic vitality of our state is impacted by quality of early childhood programming.
 Teacher effectiveness is at the core of quality.